BEWARE OF SPOILERS! To prevent the page from being whited out entirely, only spoilers from the final season (5) are whited out!

-- Batman Gambit: Terrifyingly good at pulling these off and it allows them a sizable edge over Team Machine who constantly tear through their assets in a straight fight.
+- Batman Gambit: Terrifyingly good at pulling these off, due to a highly experienced former intelligence officer and artificial intelligence leading them, and it allows them a sizable edge over Team Machine who constantly tear through their assets in a straight fight.

-- The Big Bad: Greer is the most visible representative of Decima but had unknown superiors who he reported to.
-Later this spot is taken by Samaritan
+- Big Bad: Greer is the most visible representative of Decima, but had unknown superiors who he reported to.
+Later, this spot is taken by Samaritan.

-- The Dragon: Jeremy Lambert, Greer's bodyguard and second in command along with Martine Rousseau, Samaritan's personal asset.
+- Jeremy Lambert, Greer's bodyguard and second in command along with Martine Rousseau, Samaritan's personal asset.